 Fueled’s Product Management team takes client ideas and turns them into award-winning apps via our agile problem-solving process.
-When a client meets with our Product Managers, they are often presented with basics of the industry and the problem to solve; It is their job to find the best solution.
+When a client meets with our Product Managers, they are often presented with basics of the industry and the problem to solve; it is their job to find the best solution.

 The first task for a Fueled PM is to create a feature set that makes sense for what the clients want the app to achieve.
 This requires combining our team’s knowledge of the marketplace, mobile possibilities, and intensive industry research.
 To find prioritize features for maximum ROI for your app, we follow a process that has seen much success:

 One of our first priorities when creating a project roadmap is to find the defining feature of an app.
 This will be the download hook that will be useful to the core user base we are aiming to reach.

 Onsite interviews at MGM properties led us to discover that hour plus check-in lines were the highest-addressable pain point we could create a mobile solution for.
 This led to mobile check-in and digital keys becoming the focus of the project.

 When considering Rite Aid redesign possibilities, we saw an opportunity to increase user engagement by engineering an app that improved the prescription refill feature.
 We made prescription refills the core feature of the app, which led to a 7% increase in refill revenue.